 The Bhut Jolokia, also known as the Ghost Pepper, is a pepper native to the Indian states of Assam, Nagaland, and Manipur.
 It has an average heat level of around 1 million SHU, and its name comes from the fact that it was originally used to make a type of pepper spray for use by the Indian military.
 The pepper has a distinctive, wrinkled appearance and a fruity, slightly sweet flavor with notes of citrus and chocolate.

 Although it’s not the hottest, the Ghost Pepper is probably the most well-known chili on this list.
 It measures 1,041,427 Scoville Heat Units.
 This pepper was discovered back in 2000 and, since then, has earned a reputation as the perfect chili for hot sauce.

 This pepper gets its name from the intense heat’s ability to sneak up on you.
 It has a pungent scent and a fruity aftertaste.
 You can find this pepper in a variety of colors including purple, peach, and brown.

 This pepper is probably a close relative to the Trinidad Moruga Scorpion.
-It measures around the 1,000,000 mark on the Scoville Scale..
+It measures around the 1,000,000 mark on the Scoville Scale.
 David Capiello brought the seeds of one of these peppers from Trinidad to the United States for the first time in 2010.
-Unlike other peppers on the list, the 7 Pot Brain Strain is not a hybrid.
-It is the product of selective breeding where the original breeders collected chili pods that had characteristics they wanted for this special pepper.
+Unlike other peppers on the list, the 7-Pot Brain Strain is not a hybrid.
+It is the product of selective breeding where the original breeders collected chili pods that had the characteristics they wanted for this special pepper.

 Now hopefully you feel like a hot pepper expert!
 Each of these peppers has a unique story with a slightly different flavor profile that suits some recipes better than others.
 But no matter which pepper you try on this list, one thing is for sure: there are some super-hot chili peppers out there!